Firedrake/mpd-tools/README.md

   (Because if the database is in "proxy" mode this doesn't happen automatically.)

+- cropto - leave current playing position intact, but crop the queue such that it will have ended by a specific time.
+Takes HHMM or HHMMSS as sole parameter.
+It will NOT stop the current track if that would go past the specified time. ("I want to continue to listen to this series of tracks without jumping, but stop when there isn't time to play the next track before my deadline.")

+Example: `mp cropto 2300`

+- endat - change track and current position such that the last track in the queue will end at the specified time (specified as in `cropto`). ("I want the current queue to finish at exactly this time, and I don't mind jumping now in order to get there.")

+Example: `mp endat 2300`

 The wait command requires one or more event types, comma-separated;
 thus wait-playlist,player will wait for a playlist or a player event.
 Types are: